bradwestness/bradwestness.github.io/_posts/2024/2024-04-07-organizing-your-code-to-minimize-the-blast-radius.md

     G --> |Depends on| I
 </pre>

 Now, things are getting a little knottier.
 If you add a feature to the order repository, it may not be obvious that it affects the User service, for example.

 However, I still think in pragmatic terms this is mostly fine.
-The realities of creating useful API endpoints that it's often just not feasible to truly segregate everything in a perfectly pure way for performance reasons.
+The realities of creating useful API endpoints that it's often just not feasible to truly segregate everything in a perfectly pure way (usually for performance reasons).

 ### Here There Be Dragons